starkgate/TextureMapper/README.md

 **Requirements**

 The tool works both on Linux and Windows.
-Linux requires Qt5.
+Linux requires Qt 5.12.
 Windows has no requirements, unless you're compiling from source.

 **Usage**